This is a true story of a wooden statue of Blessed Virgin Mary that wept 101 times.

 Then, they streamed down the cheeks, the chin, and the breast of the statue, which looked like thin lines.

-To see the tears continuing to drip from the statue, Sister Sasagawa was unable to move from the prostrating position.
+To see the tears continuing to drip from the statue, Sr. Sasagawa was unable to move from the prostrating position.

 What makes You cry so much?